MorrisMA/M65C02A/README.md

 #Register Stack Manipulation instructions

-A unique feature of the M65C02A soft-core processor are the three level push- down stacks used to implement each of the three primary registers.
+A unique feature of the M65C02A soft-core processor are the three level push-down stacks used to implement each of the three primary registers.
 Load and store operations do not automatically perform push and pop operations.
 This behavior allows the M65C02A soft-core to seamlessly emulate the 6502/65C02 processors.

 All three register stacks are implemented with 3 16-bit registers.
-Deeper stacks are possible, but a three deep stack strikes a good balance in utility and complexity.
-The three register stacks are supported by three single cycle
-instructions: DUP, SWP, and ROT.
+Deeper stacks are possible, but a three deep stack strikes a good balance in utility, complexity, and resource utilization.
+The three register stacks are supported by three single cycle instructions: DUP, SWP, and ROT.
 The operations of these three instructions are described by the following equations:

     DUP :   {TOS, NOS, BOS} <= {TOS, TOS, NOS};
     SWP :   {TOS, NOS, BOS} <= {NOS, TOS, BOS};